How Physical Exercise Helps Small Business Owners Reap Huge Rewards

 “It is exercise alone that supports the spirits, and keeps the mind in vigor” – Marcus Tullius Cicero

-With the above quote in mind…
+With the above quote from the famed Roman philosopher, in mind…

 - Can you afford to take sick days?